Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Past-Time Temporal Epistemic Logic

 \subsection{State and transition formulas}

 For interference reasoning it is convenient to separate \emph{state} properties from \emph{step} properties.
 A \emph{state formula} is an \emph{extensional} predicate: it is built from atomic predicates \(p\) using Boolean connectives only (no \(\Prev\), \(\Since\), or \(\Knows\)).
 Its truth depends only on the current global state \(s_i\) (shared store and local components).
 In contrast, the scheduling atom \(A\ \Active\) is a predicate of the transition label \(\mathsf{act}(i)\) (which thread executes the \emph{next} step) and is therefore \emph{not} a pure state predicate under our model.
 Formulas with \(\Knows_A\) are also \emph{intensional}: their truth depends on the entire \(\sim_A\)-information set induced by \(A\)'s observation history.
-A \emph{transition formula} (or \emph{step predicate}) can mention the immediately preceding state using \(\Prev\).
-For instance, the formula \((x \neq \Prev\; x)\) holds exactly when the last transition changed the value of \(x\).
+A \emph{transition formula} (or \emph{step predicate}) mentions the immediately preceding state using \(\Prev\).
+For instance, \((x \neq \Prev\; x)\) is intended to hold exactly when the last transition changed the value of \(x\).
+Strictly, \(\Prev\) is an operator on \emph{formulas}, so an equation between a term and its previous value is syntactic sugar: for terms \(t_1,t_2\) we read